TheDeFiQuant/OBv1-Code-Analysis/README.md

    - Matched orders are executed, and the respective balances are updated.

 **Consuming Events**
-   - The crank program processes events from the event queue, such as order fills and cancellations.
+   - The crank program processes events from the event queue, such as order fills and cancellations, settles trades, and updates account balances.
    - It ensures that the state of the market is updated in real-time.

 **Settling Funds**
    - After orders are matched and trades are executed, funds are settled using the `SettleFunds` instruction.
-   - This ensures that users receive their traded assets and any fees are collected.
+   - This ensures that users receive their traded assets and that fees are collected.

 **Cancelling and Pruning Orders**
-   - Users can cancel their orders using the `CancelOrderInstructionV2` or `CancelOrderByClientIdV2`.
+   - Users can cancel their orders using the `CancelOrderInstructionV2` or `CancelOrderByClientIdV2` which removes them from the order book and releases reserved funds.
    - Pruning removes inactive or invalid orders from the order book to maintain efficiency.